FrankBevr/Testi/README.md

-# Recap

-## How it Started
-Ok, how this thing started.

-Currently I struggle to call an ink! contract from a frontend.
-A friend reccomended me polkadot.study
-I created an Issue to make tiny frontend for  a preexisting ink tutorial that i really like.
-I suggested a Tutorial with such an outline
-- Figma
-- HTML
-- CSS
-- TS
-- Framework

-## Process

-I like
-- first do then think.
-- Start small build on top of it.
-- One thing after antother.

-So my process is the following.
-**I pressed start and see what happend.**
+# Working with PolkadotJS API

+This Repo is a little Rundown of How to interact with an ink!
+Contract via PolkadotJs.
+I started simple, went thruh all relevant features of PolkadotJS.
+After I had the rundown, i made it a bit more nicer and added Vue.
+In the end i figured out how to make actually the Smart Contract Call and added it.

+See the **HelloWorld.vue** Component for How to interact with a deployed Smart contract.

+### Showcase

 1. Setting up an enviroment
     - Escpecially with ink! its crucial
     - Download VirtualBox
     - Download Pop OS
     - Install Pop OS
     - Install all necessary tooling

 2. Create an Contract
     - Basic Commands